-The goal of Sebeka School District 820 Food Service Department is to provide nutritious meals to students to promote healthy eating habits and enhance learning.
-B. It is the policy of Sebeka Public School District 820 to offer breakfast and lunch to preK-12th grade students that meet state and federal guidelines.
+The goal of the Sebeka School District 820 Food Service Department is to provide nutritious meals to students to promote healthy eating habits and enhance learning.
+It is the policy of Sebeka Public School District 820 to offer breakfast and lunch to PreK-12th grade students that meet state and federal guidelines.
 These meals are planned and prepared by our qualified kitchen staff.
-Weekly menus are listed in the Review Messenger and on the school website http://sebeka.k12.mn.us/ Students may choose white, chocolate, skim, or 1% milk to drink (lactose-free milk is available to those with allergies).
+Weekly menus are listed in the Review Messenger and on the school website http://sebeka.kl2.mn.us/ Students may choose white, chocolate, or 1% milk to drink (lactose-free milk is available to those with allergies).
 This option is also available to children who bring lunch from home.

 Free/reduced lunch applications are mailed out before the school year starts.
 The forms should be returned before the first day of school so students will be assured of a free/reduced lunch.
-Our legislature recently changed funding for reduced lunches to be served at no cost to families.
+This year, our legislature is not providing funding for free meals, so students will need to have money in their accounts if they do not qualify for free lunches.